Skip to main content

 Woman collecting books in libraryCourse Description

-The format of the course is a combination of a printed manual, independent readings, videos, webinars, and practice through a series of exercises.
+The format of this asynchronous course includes the combination of a manual, independent readings, videos, and practice through a series of exercises.
 Instructors will guide you through the material and provide individual feedback for the exercises.

 The course is approved for three academic credits.
-UNC SILS students are expected to attend a MEDLINE session via Zoom by one of the instructors and write a research paper related to EBP and Medical Librarianship.
+UNC SILS students are expected to attend a MEDLINE session via Zoom by one of the instructors and complete a capstone project related to EBP and Medical Librarianship.

 This course is also open to practicing librarians.
-It has been approved for 35 MLA contact hours.
-It will take approximately 30 hours to complete the course, depending on previous knowledge of EBP and other factors.
+It has been approved for 35 MLA contact hours as a continuing education (CE) course.
+It will take approximately 35 hours to complete the course, depending on previous knowledge of EBP and other factors.

-For more information about the course, please e-mail Sarah Cantrell at sarah.cantrell@duke.edu.
-For registration information, please e-mail Eleni Papadoyannis at epapa@unc.edu.
+For more information about the course, please contact Sarah Cantrell (sarah.cantrell@duke.edu).

 Course Objectives